 juser@dawn> squeue -M dawn,dusk CLUSTER: dawn JOBID PARTITION NAME USER ST TIME NODES BP_LIST(REASON) 76897 pdebug myJob juser R 4:10 128 dawn001[8-15] 76898 pdebug myJob juser R 4:10 128 dawn001[16-23] 16899 pdebug myJob juser R 4:10 128 dawn001[24-31] CLUSTER: dusk JOBID PARTITION NAME USER ST TIME NODES BP_LIST(REASON) 11950 pdebug aJob juser R 4:20 128 dusk000[0-15] 11949 pdebug aJob juser R 5:01 128 dusk000[48-63] 11946 pdebug aJob juser R 6:35 128 dusk000[32-47] 11945 pdebug aJob juser R 6:36 128 dusk000[16-31]

-The following Slurm client commands now offer the "-M, --clusters=" option which provides the ability to communicate to and from a comma separated list of clusters:
+Most of the Slurm client commands offer the "-M, --clusters=" option which provides the ability to communicate to and from a comma separated list of clusters.

-When sbatch is invoked with a cluster list, Slurm will immediately submit the job to the cluster that offers the earliest start time subject its queue of pending and running jobs.
+When sbatch, salloc or srun is invoked with a cluster list, Slurm will immediately submit the job to the cluster that offers the earliest start time subject its queue of pending and running jobs.
 Slurm will make no subsequent effort to migrate the job to a different cluster (from the list) whose resources become available when running jobs finish before their scheduled end times.

 Once configured, Slurm commands specifying the "-M, --clusters=" option will become active for all of the clusters listed by the "sacctmgr show clusters" command.